 This part of the course will include discussion of the synthetic organic chemistry of reagents containing boron, silicon, phosphorus and sulfur, with particular emphasis of the utility of these heteroatoms in modern synthetic processes.
 The course will also cover an introduction to the organic chemistry of free radicals and carbenes, again with emphasis on the utility of these reactive intermediates for selective synthetic transformations.

-Lecturer: Professor Antony Fairbanks, antony.fairbanks@canterbury.ac.nz
+Lecturer: Professor Antony Fairbanks, West Room 801, ext 92517, antony.fairbanks@canterbury.ac.nz